samergul/EmployeeMangementSystem/Git-step-by-step:-Part-2.md

 ```
 <<<<<<< HEAD
-A throwaway repo for a Git tutorial by Team Dynamite
+A throwaway repo for a Git tutorial by Team Dynamite   [i.e. changes done on the current branch)
 =======
-A throwaway experimental repo for a Git tutorial
+A throwaway experimental repo for a Git tutorial       [i.e. changes done on the branch being merged into the current branch]
 >>>>>>> experimental-test
 ```

+The top part represents Mine, the bottom part Their.
+If you don't want to bother with an external conflict resolution (i.e. DiffMerge-like) tool, you can resolve the conflict simply but manually editing the text file (i.e. by removing the <<<<<<<< ======= >>>>>>>>> and keeping only the correct version of the code in the file).

+Once your conflict is resolved, don't forget to commit.

 ###Sharing your changes with your colleagues: fetching, pulling and pushing